athmanenaciri/alx-low_level_programming/0x01-variables_if_else_while/README.md

     9-print_comb.c
         This program prints all possible combinations of single-digit numbers (0-9), with numbers separated by commas and spaces.
 Numbers are printed in ascending order, and the program uses a maximum of four putchar calls and does not use variables of type char.

+   10-Inventing is a combination of brains and materials.
+The more brains you use, the less material you need (advanced)
+    -> Write a program that prints all possible different combinations of two digits.
+Numbers must be separated by commas and spaces, and each combination should be printed only once.
+Numbers should be printed in ascending order, with two digits.
+You can only use the putchar function and use it only five times in your code.

+   11-The success combination in business is: Do what you do better... and: do more of what you do... (advanced)
+    -> Write a program that prints all possible different combinations of three digits.
+Numbers must be separated by commas and spaces, and each combination should be printed only once.
+Numbers should be printed in ascending order, with three digits.
+You can only use the putchar function and use it only six times in your code.

+   12-Software is eating the World (advanced)
+    -> Write a program that prints all possible combinations of two two-digit numbers.
+The numbers should range from 0 to 99, and combinations should be separated by commas and spaces.
+All

 Requirements

     The programs are written in C.